ferrriii/breath-4-7-8/README.md

 # breath478
-an mobile app for relaxing breath to reduce anxiety or help people get to sleep.
+an mobile app for practicing relaxing breath to reduce anxiety or help people get to sleep

 # Install
 ```